-Traditionally, management has been affected via a myriad proprietary approaches for limited classes of devices.
-These disparate solutions differ in feature sets and APIs, creating implementation and integration issues for the management controller, which ends up needing custom code to support each one separately.
-This consumes resources both for development of the custom code and for memory in the management controller to support it.
-Redfish simplifies matters by enabling a single approach to management for all RDE Devices.
+660 Traditionally, management has been affected via a myriad proprietary approaches for limited classes of the management controller to support it.
+Redfish simplifies matters by enabling a single approach to

-Implementing the Redfish protocol as defined by DSP0266 is a big challenge when passing requests to and from devices such as network adapters that have highly limited processing capabilities and memory space.
+661 devices.
+These disparate solutions differ in feature sets and APIs, creating implementation and 662 integration issues for the management controller, which ends up needing custom code to support each

+663 one separately.
+This consumes resources both for development of the custom code and for memory in space.
 Redfish's messages are prohibitively large because they are encoded for human readability in HTTP/HTTPS using JavaScript Object Notation (JSON).
 This specification details a compressed encoding of Redfish payloads that is suitable for such devices.
 It further identifies a common method to use PLDM to communicate these messages between a management controller and the devices that host the data the operations target.
 The functionality of providing a complete Redfish service is distributed across components that function in different roles; this is discussed in more detail in clause 7.1.1.